 Who should I send my data to?

 Data should be sent to AJRR via an SFTP or HTTPS site.
-DO NOT send your data files to your Business Development Representative.
+DO NOT send your data files to your Registry Engagement Associate.
 We take data privacy and security very seriously and follow all HIPAA privacy rules and Protected Health Information (PHI) regulations.